microsoft/maro/docs/source/scenarios/vm_scheduling.rst

 Real-time Energy Consumption
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One of the most important characteristics that cloud providers concern is the enery consumption of the
+One of the most important characteristics that cloud providers concern is the energy consumption of the
 data center.
 The different VM allocation can result in different energy consumption of the PM cluster,
 we also simulate the energy usage based on the CPU utilization.